February 12, 2019

 - Schedule regular checkups – It’s important to have your child’s teeth monitored regularly so that any cavities or other problems can be found and treated when they’re small and easy to treat.

 - Ask about sealants – Good brushing and flossing make a big difference, but still can’t prevent cavity-causing bacteria from collecting in the microscopic pits and grooves in the back teeth.
 Sealants are thin, durable coatings that protect these areas and have been found to prevent 80% of childhood cavities.

 - Establish good oral hygiene – Even if your child’s brushing and flossing habits aren’t perfect, it’s important to help them do the best they can.
-Ask a pediatric dentist in Lacey for recommendations on the right techniques and best products to use.
+Ask a pediatric dentist in Lancaster for recommendations on the right techniques and best products to use.